 There are 10 national parks in apparently.
 This article lists down the full list of Uganda national parks with their respective location.
-Uganda is a landlocked country found in East Africa often referred to as “the pearl of Africa”.
-The country is endowed with beauty that cannot be compared to many other countries on the continent.
-Uganda boasts of exotic wildlife, various bird species, diverse cultures and so much more.
+Uganda is a landlocked country found in East Africa.
+It is often referred to as “the pearl of Africa”.
+The country is endowed with beauties that cannot be compared to many other countries on the African continent.
+Uganda boasts of exotic wildlife, various bird species, diverse cultures, many landmarks and so much more.

-Uganda is home to the world’s longest river covering eleven countries with its source being in Uganda, the mighty Nile breaks off from the rift escarpment at Murchison falls national park forcing itself through a narrow gorge flowing in a placid stream into lake Albert forming the world’s strongest waterfalls.
+Uganda is home to the world’s longest river that covers eleven countries.
+Its source is in Uganda.
+The mighty River Nile breaks off from the rift escarpment at Murchison Falls National Park forcing itself through a narrow gorge and flowing in a placid stream into Lake Albert to form the world’s strongest waterfalls.
 Uganda harbors half of the world’s remaining mountain gorillas in Bwindi Impenetrable National Park.
 The rest is shared between Uganda, Rwanda, and Congo in the Virunga Conservation Area, an area that shelters the eight Virunga Volcano Mountains.
-There is a lot to do and learn from Uganda and some of this can be seen in the country’s national parks.
+There is a lot to do and learn from Uganda and some of these can be experienced in the country’s national parks.
 Below is a complete list of the national parks of Uganda.

 List of National Parks in Uganda

-Ugandan national parks can be visited all year round though some months like June to September and December to February are better than the rest especially when it comes to stunning game viewing experiences.
+Ugandan national parks can be visited all year round.
+However, some months like June to September and December to February are better than the rest especially when it comes to stunning game viewing experiences.
 For bird lovers, the best time to visit is from November to April when migratory birds from North Africa and Europe are present.
 See the full list of the national parks in Uganda below.

 1 – Kidepo Valley National Park

-Kidepo Valley National Park is located in the northeastern part of the country in the Karamoja plains, the park is the true African wilderness untouched with various wildlife some that cannot be found in other national parks in Uganda.
-Kidepo valley is Uganda’s third largest national park is home to over 400 species of birds including the Ostrich that can only be found in Kidepo and Pian Upe wildlife reserve, it’s also home to 77 species of mammals with some that can’t be found elsewhere.
+Kidepo Valley National Park is located in the northeastern part of the country; in the Karamoja plains.
+The park is a true African wilderness that is still untouched with unique wildlife that cannot be found in other Uganda national parks.
+Kidepo Valley National Park is Uganda’s third largest national park and is home to over 400 species of birds including the Ostrich, a bird species that can only be found in Kidepo and Pian Upe Wildlife Reserve.
+This park is also home to 77 species of mammals.
+Some of these mammals cannot be found elsewhere in Uganda.

 2 – Mount Elgon National Park

-Mount Elgon National Park is situated in the eastern part of Uganda bordering Kenya; the park derives its name from Mount Elgon that dominates a bigger area of the park.
-Mount Elgon the extinct Volcano in the park has the largest surface area other than any extinct volcano in the world.
+Mount Elgon National Park is situated in the eastern part of Uganda right at the Kenyan border.
+The park derives its name from Mount Elgon, a mountain that dominates a bigger area of the park.
+Mount Elgon, the extinct Volcano in the park has the largest surface area other than any extinct volcano in the world.

 3 – Rwenzori Mountains National Park

-Ruwenzori Mountains National Park which is a world UNESCO heritage site is found in the western part of Uganda covering an area of 998 kilometres squared, the park was established in 1991 and the main activity is done in the park is climbing the great mountains of the moon with its five peaks.
+Ruwenzori Mountains National Park is a world UNESCO heritage site and is found in the western part of Uganda.
+It covers an area of 998 kilometres squared.
+The park was established in 1991.
+The main activity is done in the park is climbing the great mountains of the moon to any of its five peaks.
 Mount Margherita, one of the mountains on the Rwenzori Ranges is the third highest in Africa.

 4 – Murchison Falls National Park

-Murchison Falls National Park is located in the northwestern part of Uganda, the park is home to over 76 species of mammals, over 400 species of birds with various primates at Budongo forest.
-One of the most done activities in Murchison Falls National Park apart from game viewing is the afternoon Launch Cruise to the bottom of the falls as seen in the photograph above.
+Murchison Falls National Park is located in the northwestern part of Uganda.
+The park is home to over 76 species of mammals, over 400 species of birds with various primates at Budongo forest.
+One of the famous must-do activities in Murchison Falls National Park apart from game viewing is the afternoon Launch Cruise to the bottom of the falls as seen in the photograph above.

-The boat cruises give visitors an insight to the Niles flora and fauna with a lot of wildlife in the river banks as you ride to the worlds strongest waterfalls and a lot of water birds plus hippos and crocodiles close to the boat.
+The boat cruises give visitors an insight to the Nile’s flora and fauna, with a lot of views of wildlife quenching in the river banks.
+As you cruise to the worlds strongest waterfalls, you will also find a lot of water birds, hippopotamuses and crocodiles that may come close to the boat.

 5 – Bwindi Impenetrable National Park

-Bwindi Impenetrable National Park is one of the most visited national parks in Uganda and its home to half of the worlds remaining mountain gorillas.
-The main activity in the park is gorilla trekking that attracts many tourists from many parts of the world.
-The park has habituated over 10 gorilla groups and each can of this groups can be visited by a maximum of 8 tourists per day.
+Bwindi Impenetrable National Park is one of the most visited national parks in Uganda.
+It is also home to half of the worlds remaining mountain gorillas.
+The main activity in the park is gorilla trekking.
+This activity attracts many tourists from many parts of the world.
+The park has habituated over 15 gorilla groups.
+Each group can be visited by a maximum of 8 tourists per day.
 The cost of Uganda gorilla trekking permits is $600 all year round.
 This permit entitles you to a full hour of viewing gorillas in the wild.

 6 – Kibale Forest National Park

-Kibale Forest National Park is the best place for chimpanzee trekking in Uganda but to the world at large.
-Being home to over 1,400 chimpanzees.
-The unique vegetation is home to about 351 species of birds tall up to 55metres and about 325 species of birds.
-The park is also home to other primates like black and white Columbus monkeys, olive baboons, red-tailed monkeys, grey-cheeked mangabeys and blue monkeys to mention a few.
+Kibale Forest National Park is not only the best place for chimpanzee trekking in Uganda but to the world at large.
+Being home to over 1,400 chimpanzees, its unique vegetation is home to about 351 species of birds tall up to 55metres.
+Kibale Forest National Park is also home to other primates like black and white Colobus monkeys, Olive baboons, red-tailed monkeys, grey-cheeked mangabeys and blue monkeys to mention a few.

 7 – Semuliki Valley National Park

-Semuliki Valley National Park is located in the southwestern part of Uganda, its an extension of the Ituri tropical forest in Congo which is one of the worlds remaining lowland forests.
-The park is one of Uganda’s newest in Uganda covering an area of 220kilometerss squared.
-One of the main attractions in the park are the Sempaya hot springs also known as the male and female hot springs with a very fascinating history.
+Semuliki Valley National Park is located in the southwestern part of Uganda.
+Its an extension of the Ituri tropical forest in Congo, one of the worlds remaining lowland forests.
+The park is one of Uganda’s newest.
+It spans an area of 220 kilometers squared.
+One of the main attractions in the park are the Sempaya hot springs, also known as the male and female hot springs with a very fascinating history.

 8 – Mgahinga Gorilla National Park

-Mgahinga Gorilla National Park is located in the southern part of Uganda bordering Volcanoes national park and Virunga national in Congo.
-Mgahinga park is also a good place for hiking as its home to 3 of the 8 Virunga Volcanoes.
+Mgahinga Gorilla National Park is located in the south-western part of Uganda; bordering Volcanoes National Park and Virunga National Park in Congo.
+Mgahinga Gorilla National Park is also a good place for hiking.
+It is home to 3 of the 8 Virunga Volcanoes.
 This is the second less visited gorilla trekking park in Uganda but has only one habituated gorilla group called Nyakagezi.
 This group can be visited all year round.
-The other good activity in the park is Golden monkey trekking.
+The other good activities in the park are Golden Monkey Trekking and Mountain Climbing.

 9 – Queen Elizabeth National Park

-Queen Elizabeth National Park was established in 1954 and derived its name from Queen Elizabeth of England when she visited the park.
-Queen Elizabeth national park has got the highest concentration of birds in Uganda with over 600 species recorded.
-The park is the most visited national park in Uganda with over 95 mammalian species; the park has got very rich diversity and is a great place for adventure.
+Queen Elizabeth National Park was established in 1954 and derived its name from Queen Elizabeth of England shortly after she visited the park.
+Queen Elizabeth National Park has got the highest concentration of birds in Uganda with over 600 species recorded.
+The park is the most visited amongst all national parks in Uganda with over 95 mammalian species.
+The park has got very rich diversity and is a great place for adventure.

 10 – Lake Mburo National Park

-Lake Mburo National Park is Uganda’s smallest savannah national park endowed with 13 lakes with 5 found within the park, its the perfect weekend getaway from Kampala and an ideal place to stopover when coming from Queen Elizabeth national park or from Bwindi impenetrable national park.
-Lake Mburo is home to over 300 species of birds, tourists can also view wildlife on horse riding safari or during a boat cruise.
+Lake Mburo National Park is Uganda’s smallest savannah national park.
+It is endowed with 13 lakes, with 5 found within the park.
+Its a perfect weekend getaway from Kampala and an ideal place to stopover when coming from Queen Elizabeth National Park or from Bwindi Impenetrable National Park.
+Lake Mburo is home to over 300 species of birds.
+Tourists can also view wildlife on a horse riding safari or during a boat cruise.